-3. ACE2 in the gut-brain axis, viral entry, nausea and vomiting by central actions of SARS-CoV-2 evidence for the presence of ACE2 in the brain.
-The view that SARS-CoV-2 can access the brain via the blood (the circumventricular organs where the blood-brain barrier is relatively permeable being assumed to be particularly vulnerable) or by neuroinvasion via the vagal afferents (which supply both the lungs and the digestive tract) is growing in strength; SARS-CoV is neuroinvasive and has been detected in human brain.
-Whilst the vagal transport of SARS-CoV-2 is unlikely to account for acute onset of nausea and vomiting, access of the virus to the NTS and more directly via the area postrema is a potential mechanism by which later nausea and vomiting may be induced and a pathway by which regulation of breathing and blood pressure can be compromised.
-Vomiting is a key symptom of porcine haemagglutinating encephalomyelitis coronavirus which can access the brain stem, but it must be noted that it has not been determined if this effect is due to a central (e.g. NTS) or peripheral effect.
+3. ACE2 in the gut-brain axis, viral entry, nausea, and vomiting by central actions of SARS-CoV-2

+As the COVID-19 pandemic has progressed, there has been increasing awareness of the central nervous system as a target, with some authors including nausea, vomiting, and headache as "neurologic signs."
+There is preclinical data showing ACE2 expression in the brain notably in the NTS and the area postrema and more limited evidence for the presence of ACE2 in the brain.
+The view that SARS-CoV-2 can access the brain via the blood (the circumventricular organs where the blood-brain barrier is relatively permeable being assumed to be particularly vulnerable) or by neuroinvasion via the vagal afferents (which supply both the lungs and the digestive tract) is growing in strength105,107,108; SARS-CoV is neuroinvasive and has been detected in human brain.
+While the vagal transport of SARS-CoV-2 is unlikely to account for acute onset of nausea and vomiting, access of the virus to the NTS and more directly via the area postrema is a potential mechanism by which later nausea and vomiting may be induced and a pathway by which regulation of breathing and blood pressure can be compromised.
+Vomiting is a key symptom of porcine hemagglutinating encephalomyelitis coronavirus, which can access the brain stem, but it must be noted that it has not been determined if this effect is due to a central (e.g. NTS) or peripheral effect.